huangk3/mcit_590_final_project/README.md

 * NICK MORISI

-# Summary:
+## Summary

-Our project finds clinically similar patients from a patient population and calculates the similarity between the index patient and all other n patients.
-The program reads in data from a CSV file and creates a list of clinical encounters.
-Then from a list of clinical encounters the software creates a patient profile HashMap.
-The patient NBR , patients unique identifier, is the key and value is the patient profile.
-We built a patient level clinical profile by averaging a patient's inpatient visits, outpatient visits, procedures, medications, lab procedures, and emergency visits.
-The patient profiles are used to calculate patient "similarity."
-Our measures of similarity are Euclidean distance and Cosine similarity.
+Our project finds clinically similar patients from a given set of patient population.
+It calculates the similarity between the *index* patient and all other `n` patients.

+The program reads in the data from a CSV file and creates a list of clinical encounters.
+Using the list of clinical encounters, the software builds a clinical utilization for each patient profile (`HashMap`).
+The unique patient identifier (`patient_number`) is the key and the patient's clincial profile is stored as value.
+The patient level clinical profile is created by averaging a patient's inpatient visits, outpatient visits, procedures, medications, lab procedures, and emergency visits.
+These patient clinical utilization profiles are used to compute *similarity* between patients.
+We used two methods to calculate the similiarity between patient's prfile, *Euclidean distance* and *Cosine distance*.

 The clinical profile is a vector of patient level measures.
-We will compare the ‘index’ patient’s clinical profile with all other patients’ clinical profiles to calculate similarity metric with a user defined threshold of 0 to 1, a threshold closer to zero increases similarity.
-The software then finds a cluster of patients within the threshold of similarity from the ‘index’ patient.
+We compare the *index* patient’s clinical profile with all other patients’ clinical profiles to calculate similarity metric and return list of patient's which are within user provided threshold of similarity from *index* patient.
+The distance measure value ranges from 0 (*most similar*) to 1 (*least similar*)

+## Distance measures

+#### Euclidean distance

 Euclidean distance is the distance between two points and is calculated using the Pythagorean Theorem